johndk/berkeley-ml-capstone/README.md

 airports.
 A complete implementation therefore requires appropriate ASPM and NOAA coverage for those origins, NOAA station mapping, source-specific cleaning and validation, and joins for every inbound flight.

-Each model follows a clear prediction time, and a field is included only if it would be known at that time.
+Each model follows a clear prediction timeline, and a field is included only if it would be known at that time.
 Information recorded later is excluded even when it appears in the historical datasets.
 This prevents the model from learning from the future, often called data leakage.
 BTS provides the historical event values used for this analysis.
 A working operational model would need equivalent gate-out and takeoff information from a suitable live source.
 Some